zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue 31 Mar 2020 10:11:09 PM Beijing`]
 1. still debugging the multi-hop related stuffs.
 Request forwarding and event forwarding work now.
-Next job is to get streaming to work.
+Next task is to get streaming to work.

 [`Sat 21 Mar 2020 01:47:35 PM Beijing`]
 1. Updated some `autoconf` releated stuffs to make the cross-compile more efficient.